ssenmosip/mosip-temp-documentation/MOSIP-NON-Functional-Requirements.md

 # Log Manager (mosip-logging)
 ## logging
 Provide the following logging utility
-1. Generate logs for implentation events across the application
+1. Generate logs for implementation events across the application
-1. Stores the genrated logs in configured location
+1. Stores the generated logs in configured location
-1. Each log can be genrated as a file/console
+1. Each log can be generated as a file/console
 1. Raise an alert in case of listed exceptions (File not found, No such file exists, to be identified)
 1. Links various logs associated to one applicant
 # Mosip-utils